rust-lang/rfcs/text/0000-stable-wakers.md

 }
 ```

-This approach could be extended by making providing a `RawWakerVTable::c_abi` constructor, and making it a stable niche optimized sum type like so:
+However, this adds a level of indirection to function calls.
+Providing a `RawWakerVTable::new_with_c_abi` constructor, and making it a stable niche optimized sum type like so would allow removing that indirection when the vtable is constructed from `extern "C" fn`s:
 ```rust
 #[repr(C)]
 struct OldRawWakerVTable {